Visiting At Shalom Village

 - All individuals are still screened coming into Shalom – anyone failing screening does not enter Shalom

-- Individuals who are fully immunized will no longer be subject to taking a Pan Bio Rapid Test when attending Shalom Village.
+- Individuals who are fully immunized will be required to take a Pan Bio Rapid Test when attending Shalom Village.
 If an individual chooses not to disclose their vaccination status, then a Pan Bio Rapid test will be required before entry as per current guidelines.
 This will include all visitors, essential caregivers, essential workers, staff, students and volunteers.

 - All visitors, essential caregivers, essential workers, staff, students and volunteers must show proof of being fully immunized every time they come to Shalom Village.
 A copy of your vaccination receipts are available online: